 How I do it

 My pictures are built up with layers of fabric using raw edge applique, net and free machine stitching.
+I am always looking at ways to develop my work – sometimes this is the result of happy accidents!
 I have developed techniques for making textured tree bark, the canopy of leaves and vegetation.
 I have a large stash of fabrics to choose from and favour batik and my own hand dyed cotton with the occasional use of silk.
 The final stitching emphasises the detail and enriches the texture.
+Most of my pictures take between 30 and 40 hours to complete, usually over a period of about three weeks.